The Perfect Fall Colorado Road Trip!

 Colorado Springs to Great Sand Dunes National Park = 2 hours, 45 minutes (170 miles), via I-25 & US Highway 160

-As for great, historic places to stay in Durango, check out the Strater Hotel or the General Palmer Hotel ~ both are right in town, & you’ll feel like you’re stepping back into the 1900’s.
-Another good option is the Doubletree.
+As for great, historic places to stay in Durango, check out the Strater Hotel or General Palmer ~ both are right in town; you’ll feel like you’re stepping back into the early 1900’s.
 There are also plenty of mid-range hotels in Durango to choose from, most within walking distance of town.

 Wolf Creek Pass to Durango = 1 hour, 45 minutes (84 miles), via US Highway 160